Nick287/AOAI-Azure-Search-PDF/README.md

     - the PDF doucmnet will upload to server momory and then convert to text first.
     - the text will split to multiple sentences by chunking method.
     - the sentence will convert to vector by Azure Open AI Embedding.
-    - the vector will upload to Azure Search index.
+    - the vector will upload to Azure AI Search index.

     ![image](images/upload_data.png)
 7. search the content from the PDF file
     - the search text will convert to vector by Azure Open AI Embedding.
-    - the vector will search from Azure Search index.
+    - the vector will search from Azure AI Search index.
     - the search result will show top 5 result with similarity score for each result.
     - Then will base on the top 5 result to do Azure open AI completion to generate the final result.